Insolita/yii2-migrik/README.md

 to the require section of your `composer.json` file.

-Usage
+Usage (MYSQL ONLY)
 -----

-Once the extension is installed, simply use it in your code by  :
+Once the extension is installed, go to Gii and use it, and also create own templates - [see more](http://www.yiiframework.com/doc-2.0/guide-tool-gii).html#creating-your-own-templates :

 ```php
 <?= \insolita\migrik\AutoloadExample::widget(); ?>```